dev-academy-challenges/boilerplate-react-webpack/README.md

 * File set up
 * Data Model the data I will be receiving from the SPCA
+* Seeds and migrations
+* Routes
+* Functions in db.js
+* Test server
 * Wireframes for the different screens
-* Routes
 * Components
-* Testing
+* Test browser